Jn-Huang/545_project_brain_segmentation/README.md

   ```

 - Segmentation: We will try different models for segmentation.
+- Postprocessing: this step is done by function `postprocess_per_volume` in `dataset.py`

-- Postprocessing: see https://github.com/Jn-Huang/545_project_brain_segmentation/blob/main/notebooks/data_pipeline.ipynb for a demo of our data processing pipeline.
-Contact Jin anytime if you have any problem.
+**Check out [this notebook](https://github.com/Jn-Huang/545_project_brain_segmentation/blob/main/notebooks/data_pipeline.ipynb) for a demo on our data processing pipeline.
+Contact Jin anytime if you have any problems.**

+## Training

+[Example training code on Unet](https://github.com/Jn-Huang/545_project_brain_segmentation/blob/main/unet_train.py) might be helpful to build your own training script.

 ## References